openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   **DEPRECATED!** Only JSON request format is supported.

 ``--name NAME``
-  Name of security group.
+  Updated name of the security group.

 ``--description DESCRIPTION``
-  Description of security group.
+  Updated description of the security group.

 .. _neutron_service-provider-list: